Skip to main content

 Bootcamp

-You’ll receive intensive expert instruction to refine your business plan, then set and work toward key milestones that strengthen your venture, advance your goals and increase your impact.
+You’ll receive intensive expert instruction to refine your model and clarify your impact, growth, and sustainability strategy, then create and work toward key milestones that strengthen your venture, advance your goals and increase your impact.

 #2